 The other thing I like about Janet is that she regularly comments on posts I put on More to Come….
 I only wish I could write as well as these five women, but I tend to dash off my posts without taking the time to polish them, and I don’t have the innate skill that let’s me get away with such sloppiness.
 But Janet — bless her heart — always has a kind word that just makes my day!

-Julia Rocchi is a young colleague of mine at the National Trust for Historic Preservation who writes and edits for our PreservationNation blog.
-Her personal tagline is “Big hair, big mouth, big plans.”
+Julia Rocchi was a colleague of mine at the National Trust for Historic Preservation.
+Her personal tagline when we worked together was “Big hair, big mouth, big plans.”
 And while I haven’t seen the middle attribute, I admire Julia’s passion and love for life and her writing.

 A graduate of Syracuse and a current graduate student in writing, Julia — like me — has a personal blog where she can contemplate life outside of work.
 Unlike me, she works on her craft and posts regularly.
 When I take the time to browse through her recent posts, I always find something that makes me stop and think.
 Julia writes under the Italian Mother Syndrome moniker and explains her malady as follows: